ghg001/ghg001/README.md

 Hello I'm Habeeb, a passionate Data Analyst .
 I specialize in leveraging Tableau, Power BI, SQL and Excel to drive decision making, optimize processes, increase revenue and reduce costs.
 My expertise lies in creating dynamic dashboards and insightful analytics that improve business efficiency.

 I am detail oriented, analytical, and highly collaborative, ensuring data driven insights translate into actionable solutions.
-My experience spans industries such as consulting, education, and retail, where I have successfully developed impactful analytics solutions.
+My experience spans industries such as consulting, educaeion, and retail, where I have successfully developed impactful analytics solutions.

 Welcome to my portfolio, where I showcase my projects, achievements, and passion for data analytics